arumugamlab/msamtools/README.md

   --label=<string>          label to use for the profile; typically the sample id (required) --genome=<string>         tab-delimited genome definition file - 'genome-id<tab>seq-id' (default: none) --total=<int>             number of high-quality inserts (mate-pairs/paired-ends) that were input to the aligner (default: 0)
+  --mincount=<int>          minimum number of inserts mapped to a feature, below which the feature is counted as absent (default: 0)
   --unit=<string>           unit of abundance to report {ab | rel | fpkm | tpm} (default: rel) --nolen                   do not normalize the abundance (only relevant for ab or rel) for sequence length (default: normalize)
   --multi=<string>          how to deal with multi-mappers {all | equal | proportional} (default: proportional)